FlatFilers/flatfile-plugins/.changeset/eight-ghosts-sin.md

 ---
-'@flatfile/plugin-automation-webhook-event-forwarding': patch
+'@flatfile/plugin-webhook-event-forwarder': patch
 ---

-Introducing @flatfile/plugin-automation-webhook-event-forwarding, a method of forwarding listener events via webhook to client backends in a language-agnostic way.
+Introducing the @flatfile/plugin-webhook-event-forwarder plugin.
+This plugin forwards listener events via webhook to client backends in a language-agnostic way.